 Start by making the batter.
-I use the same quantities and ingredients as my French Yorkie Scramble
+I use the same quantities and ingredients as my Yorkshire Puddings recipe which works every time in this dish too.

 The Yorkshire pudding should be well risen and crispy around the edge and soft and squidgy in the middle.